koestler/go-iotdevice/README.md

 # when config.yaml is changed, the container needs to be restarted
 docker compose restart

-# do upgrade to the newest tag
+# upgrade to the newest tag
 docker compose pull
 docker compose up -d
 ```